 The probability and the magnitude of the fines that could potentially be imposed on the Group as part of these prosecutions have been estimated by the related business areas and Group managers, with the support of external law firms and consultant for the most significant litigations or complaints.
-The estimated financial impact has been consolidated into the provisions of "environmental and dismantling obligations", see note 6.23.2 to the consolidated financial statements.
+The estimated financial impact has been consolidated into the provisions of "environmental and dismantling obligations", see note 6.23.2 to the consolidated financial statements of the Universal Registration Document.